This directory contains information and documents about the 6 children that Amy bore to Anthony Jacques Cheeper/Clarke.

 Cyril d.
 4 Sep 2001, aged 99, in Brighton.
 His death certificate and his daughter's marriage entry show him as a [Master] Watchmaker

 Dorothy appears in the 1911 Census as aged 7, born in York and a niece of Amy's sister Mable (or less likely of Mable's husband Walter Mitchell), down in North London.
 (That entry was found by Patrick Hanson-Lowe in south-west London, our 4th cousin on Anthony Jacques Cheeper's mother's side).
+Age 7 on 2 Apr 1911 implies she was b. between 3 Apr 1903 and 2 Apr 1904.

-Age 7 on 2 Apr 1911 implies she was b. between 3 Apr 1903 and 2 Apr 1904, prob. in 1903.
-But Anne has found no Dorothy Clarke b. about then in York or Romford.
+But Anne has found no Dorothy Clarke b. about then in York, nor in Romford.
 There were two entries for a Dorothy Clark born in York, one Sep qtr 1903, the other Sep qtr 1904; but neither is this one.
 Another possibility is a Christina Dorothy Clarke, who was registered in Romford Sep qtr 1904 4a 564.
 (Child 2 was born in Romford 2 years earlier.
 And a one-year delay in registration of a 1903 birth is quite feasible).

 Pamela said that she was known as Dolly.